 Finansiel Stabilitet has chosen to outsource the management of its investment portfolios.
 Two EU tenders were completed - for two mortgage bond mandates and one flexible mandate.
-The flexible mandate is identical to the two mortgage bond mandates with the exception that the manager of the investment portfolio under the flexible mandate may also choose to invest in Danish government bonds if the interest rate exposure is kept within the same fixed risk limits.
+The flexible mandate is identical to the two mortgage bond mandates, with the exception that the manager of the flexible investment mandate can also invest in Danish government bonds if the interest rate exposure is kept within the same fixed risk limit.